desantesway/EmailBot/README.md

     pip install -r requirements.txt

-Then, create an .env with the values above
-And run your app!
+Then, create an .env with the values above and run your app!